JTSDK/jtsdk64-tools/docs/setup/packagewsjtx.md

 # WSJT-X Installed

-The last, and most important step, is run the package installer verifying that `WSJT-X` is functional.
+The last, and most important step, is run the package installer to verify `WSJT-X` is functional.

 <figure>
   <img src="../images/6-Build-WSJTX-3.PNG" width=auto />